Jimmy Kimmel brings Katie Couric to his colonoscopy

-LOS ANGELES (AP) — Jimmy Kimmel’s audience got to see more of the host than usual when he had his first colonoscopy.
+LOS ANGELES — Jimmy Kimmel’s audience got to see more of the host than usual when he had his first colonoscopy.

 The talk show host brought Katie Couric along for the test, which aired on Tuesday’s “Jimmy Kimmel Live.”
 She was with him before and after the examination.